gagern/CindyJS/_posts/2020-06-21-three-switches.md

 The expected number of actions <script type="text/x-tex">E[a]</script>
 is the product with a row vector <script type="text/x-tex">t</script>
-of expected times for each pattern times a column vector
+of expected times for each state times a column vector
-<script type="text/x-tex">p</script> of the probability of that pattern.
+<script type="text/x-tex">p</script> of the probability of that state.
 The expected time if you already are in the winning state is always zero so I did not include an entry <script type="text/x-tex">t_{111}</script>.